billforward/billforward-js/README.md

 #### Verify with a form

-After we have successfully created a bank account we have to verify it to being able to use it for a payment.
+After we have successfully created a bank account we have to verify it to be able to use it for a payment.
 The way `stripe` verify its bank accounts is through `micro deposits`.
-After a bank account is created, two micro deposits (of the order of a couple tens of cents) are being made on the account bank account.
+After a bank account is created, two micro deposits (of the order of a couple tens of cents) are made on the BillForward Account's bank account.
 The two amounts have to  be used as input values for the next step.

 Here is how the `html` code is supposed to look like: